iKWETA Safari Camp

 Brother Argesse arrived in Kenya in 1957, at the age of 23, and served for some 61 years until his death in September 2018 at the age of 84.
 He was honoured by the United Nations in 1999 with the prestigious Path to Peace award at a ceremony at UN headquarters in New York for the contribution “he made to the development of peace at an international level”.

-The concept of fair-trade is now widely accepted and practiced by progressive entities around the world.
-It entails offering farmers and workers in the developing countries better prices, decent working conditions, local sustainability, and ensuring fair terms of trade.
+The concept of fair trade, now widely accepted and practiced by progressive entities around the world, entails offering farmers and workers in the developing countries better prices, decent working conditions, local sustainability, and ensuring fair terms of trade.

 The practice requires companies to pay sustainable prices (that is prices which must never fall lower than the market price).

 Full-day excursion with packed-Lunch.
 Depart iKWETA Safari Camp in the morning after Breakfast; trek to the bottom of the crater; explore the lake and its environs; trek back to the rim of the crater for Lunch; return in late afternoon.
-Cost: KES 7,000 (for 2 rangers to accompany visitors).
+Charges: for 2 rangers to accompany visitors (inquire at Reception).

 The Magado Crater [also known as “Igombe” among the Meru people] is situated at the north-eastern tip of the Nyambene range of hills.
 The lake at the bottom of the crater is a spectacular splendor of patches of colour – with dark purple, bright red and green being dominant.
 Parts of the lake evaporate to form soda salt crust.

-The excursion takes visitors through small towns of the Meru countryside where “miraa” [also known as khat], is the major cash crop, more important economically in this region than even coffee and tea.
+The excursion takes visitors through small towns of the Meru countryside where “miraa” [also known as khat] is the major cash crop, more important economically in this region than coffee and tea.

 After the Mutuati market, there is steady descend overlooking largely arid and semi-arid spectacular landscapes of northern Kenya.